Conditional flow matching for physics-constrained inverse problems with finite training data: Results

 where $W = 1.5 \pi (1+ 2H)$, $H \sim \mathcal{U}(0,1)$, $C_3 \sim \mathcal{N}(0,1)$, and $C_4 \sim \mathcal{N}(0,1)$.
 In this case, $d = D = 1$, \ie both $X$ and $Y$ are one-dimensional.
 We sample 800 realizations from the joint distribution $\prob{XY}(x,y)$ to form the training dataset shown in \Cref{fig:spiral-data}.

-Next, we train two conditional flow matching models on this training data corresponding to two different source distributions: $Z \sim \mathcal{N}(0, 1)$ and $Z \sim \prob{X}$, where $\prob{X}$ corresponds to the true marginal of $X$.
-In the latter case, realizations of $Z$ are obtained by scrambling the mini-batch at every iteration and choosing the $X$ components from the joint data.
-Scrambling reduces the probability of obtaining a zero target velocity due to \Cref{eq:def-interpolant} in the loss function \Cref{eq:loss-con2} for the linear interpolant \Cref{eq:def-time-der}.
-We relegate additional details regarding the velocity network's architecture and associated hyperparameters to \ref{app:exp-settings}. \Cref{fig:spiral-loss} shows the training and test loss for the two source distributions.
+Next, we train two velocity networks on this training data corresponding to two different source distributions: $Z \sim \mathcal{N}(0, 1)$ and $Z \sim \prob{X}$, where $\prob{X}$ corresponds to the true marginal of $X$. \Cref{fig:spiral-loss} shows the training and test loss for the two source distributions.
 In both cases, we use the velocity network trained for 20,000 iterations (when the test loss saturates) to generate 10,000 samples each from the conditional distribution $\prob{X \vert Y}(x|y = \hat{y})$ for $\hat{y} \in\{-0.5, 0.0, 0.5, 1.0\}$.
 We start sampling with independent realizations of $\prob{X}$, not part of either the training or test set, as the initial condition for the ODE in \Cref{eq:ode-con} for the conditional flow matching model trained with $Z \sim \prob{X}$ as the source distribution.